Last Updated on January 24, 2023 by Lori

 One of the top Smoky Mountain destinations is Cades Cove.

-Cades Cove Loop is a scenic 11-mile one-way loop.
-It is known as being the best location for wildlife viewing in the park.
+Cades Cove Loop Road is a scenic drive on an 11-mile one-way loop.
+It is known as being a great spot for wildlife viewing in the park.

 You should allow at least 2-4 hours to tour Cades Cove.